 These manufacturers give three reasons for their use of plastic:

 However, plastic wands also fail much more often than metal wands.
-And although engineers have made significant improvements to their reliability over the past decade, the problems with the material have not been entirely resolved.
+Although faucet engineers have made significant improvements to their reliability over the past decade, the problems with the material have not been entirely resolved.

 Brizo uses a technology it calls MagneDock® to hold its spray wands in place when not in use.
 According to Brizo,